 Reliable and consistent attendance is an essential function of each position at the Authority.
-To that end, employees are expected to be on time and to work at least 8 hours per daytheir Regular Work Schedule.
+To that end, employees are expected to be on time and to work their Regular Work Schedule.
 It is expected that each employee shall provide acceptable advance notice of any alterations to their Regular Work Schedule to their supervisor.